ajahne/blog/_posts/2018-1-20-javascript-import-export-intro.md

 where `module.js` may be `add.js`, `mathUtils.js`, etc., based on the example.

 ### Export
 Want to maximize code reuse?
-JavaScript modules helps us achieve this goal.
+JavaScript modules help us achieve this goal.
 The `export` statement allows us to write modules that can export objects, functions, or primitive values, which can then be utilized by other programs using the `import` statement.

 There are two ways to export: default and named.
 Let's write a quick utility and then show how to utilize default and named exports.